cinemagoer/cinemagoer/docs/usage/ptdf.rst

 If you have different experiences, please tell me!

-As expected, the most important things that you can do to improve performances are:
+As expected, the most important things that you can do to improve performance
+are:

 #.
 Use an in-memory filesystem or an SSD disk.
 #.
-Use the -c /path/to/empty/dir argument to use CSV files.
+Use the ``-c /path/to/empty/dir`` argument to use CSV files.
 #.
 Follow the specific notes about your database server.